Svetlogorsk, Kaliningrad Oblast: History

 Svetlogorsk is situated in the historical region of Sambia in Prussia.
 It was established in 1258 as a Sambian fisherman settlement named Ruse-moter (lit. region of cellars).
 The Teutonic Order that conquered the land gradually corrupted the name into Rause-moter, Raushe-moter, and finally Rauschen.
 The Teutonic Order set a new direction for the life of the village: they blocked off the Katzenbach stream, which flows into the lake, and installed a mill on the stream.
 From that time on, the lake became known as Mühlen-teich (Mill Pond), and the mill business became the main one for the inhabitants of the village.
 During the Order's times it was the largest mill in Sambia.
-In 1454, King Casimir IV Jagiellon incorporated the region to the Kingdom of Poland upon the request of the anti-Teutonic Prussian Confederation.
-After the subsequent Thirteen Years' War (1454–1466), the settlement was a part of Poland as a fief held by the Teutonic Knights until 1525, and by secular Ducal Prussia afterwards.

 From 1701 it was part of the Kingdom of Prussia.
 In the early 19th century, the place became fashionable among German vacationers.
 Since access to the sea was hampered by a sand dune, the picturesque corners of the lake were the place of residence and recreation.
 A tavern was opened near the mill, new villas and boarding houses were built.
 On June 24, 1820, it was officially recognized as a spa town.
 During his visit to Rauschen in 1840, King Frederick William IV of Prussia ordered the sea embankment to be beautified.
 From 1871, it was part of the German Empire.
 The popularity of the town as a resort has grown significantly since 1900, when a railway was built from Königsberg to Rauschen / Orth station, extended in 1906 to Rauschen / Dune station, which made the resort more accessible for many residents of Königsberg.
-The city’s development as a resort was enhanced when the equestrian society built a hippodrome.
-The town began to divide into the lower section - near the lake, and the upper section (40–50 m higher) by the sea.
+The city's development as a resort was enhanced when the equestrian society built a hippodrome.
+The town began to divide into the lower section – near the lake, and the upper section (40–50 m higher) by the sea.
 The upper village was approximately 60 m above sea level.
 In 1912 a funicular was built: a 90-meter inclined railroad to transport patrons to the sea and back.